“Whoever dwells in the secret place of the Most High shall abide under the shadow of the Almighty.” Psalm 91:1 (NKJV)

 “For he will hide me in his shelter in the day of trouble; he will conceal me under the cover (סתר) of his tent; he will lift me high upon a rock.”
 Psalm 27:5

-These two verses reveal where this secret place is found: in God’s presence.
+These two verses reveal what this secret place is: it is God’s very presence.
 While Psalm 31:20 makes it obvious, Psalm 27:5 speaks about God’s tent (אהל).

 Moses in the Tent of Meeting